Russell McVinney: Early life

-Russell McVinney was born in Warren, Rhode Island, to Thomas and Catherine (née Blessington) McVinney.
+Russell McVinney was born on November 25, 1898 in Warren, Rhode Island, to Thomas and Catherine (née Blessington) McVinney.
 He was baptized at St. Mary's of the Bay Church in Warren the following month.
 Shortly after his birth, McVinney and his family moved to the Mount Pleasant neighborhood of Providence.
-Since there was no parochial school at Blessed Sacrament Church, he attended Academy Avenue Grade School, the local public school.
+Since there was no parochial school at Blessed Sacrament Parish, he attended Academy Avenue Grade School, the local public school.
 He also attended Father Simmons' School of Religion, the religious education program at Blessed Sacrament.

 In 1912, McVinney enrolled at La Salle Academy in Providence, graduating in 1916.
 He then attended St. Charles College in Catonsville, Maryland, from 1916 to 1918, and continued his studies at the Grand Seminary of Montreal in Montreal, Quebec, in 1918.
 In 1920, McVinney entered St. Bernard's Seminary in Rochester, New York, staying there for one year.
-He completed his studies at the American College at Louvain in Leuven, Belgium.
+He completed his studies at the American College of the Immaculate Conception in Leuven, Belgium.

 Priesthood

-McVinney was ordained to the priesthood for the Diocese of Providence at Louvain on July 13, 1924.
+McVinney was ordained to the priesthood for the Diocese of Providence at the American College on July 13, 1924 by Archbishop John Gregory Murray.
 Following his return to Rhode Island, he briefly served on a temporary assignment at the Cathedral of SS.
 Peter and Paul in Providence before becoming a curate at St. Patrick's Parish in Harrisville, Rhode Island.
 From 1929 to 1936, he served as a curate at St. Edward's Parish and a teacher at St. Raphael Academy, both in Pawtucket, Rhode Island.
 In 1935, McVinney studied journalism for a year at the University of Notre Dame in South Bend, Indiana.

 From 1936 to 1941, McVinney served as associate editor of the Providence Visitor and did pastoral work at the Cathedral of SS.
 Peter and Paul.
 He directed the diocesan pilgrimage to the Eucharistic Congress at New Orleans, Louisiana, in 1938.
 He served as the first rector of the newly opened Our Lady of Providence Seminary in Warwick, Rhode Island from 1941 to 1948.
 During his tenure as rector, he also served as pro-synodal examiner and secretary of the body of examiners of junior clergy (1943–1948).